ianstalter123/wallet/README.md

 # wallet

-Wallet is an ionic firebase app which allows users to upload, share, comment on an apply filters to images.
+Wallet is an ionic firebase app which allows users to upload, share, comment on and apply filters to images.

 It uses firebase for storing / retrieving images, user data, and providing authentication information,